-To promote and maintain health, all healthy adults aged 18–65 yr need moderate-intensity aerobic physical activity for a minimum of 30 min on five days each week or vigorous-intensity aerobic activity for a minimum of 20 min on three days each week.
-Also, combinations of moderate- and vigorous intensity activity can be performed to meet this recommendation.
-For example, a person can meet the recommendation by walking briskly for 30 min twice during the week and then jogging for 20 min on two other days.
-Moderate-intensity aerobic activity, which is generally equivalent to a brisk walk and noticeably accelerates the heart rate, can be accumulated toward the 30-min minimum from bouts lasting 10 or more minutes.
+To promote and maintain health, all healthy adults need at least 150 minutes per week of moderate-intensity aerobic physical activity or 75 minutes per week of vigorous-intensity aerobic activity, or an equivalent combination of moderate and vigorous activity.
+For example, you can meet the recommendation by walking briskly for 30 min twice during the week and then jogging for 20 min on two other days.
+Moderate-intensity aerobic activity is generally equivalent to a brisk walk and noticeably raises your heart rate.

 "After being diagnosed with type 2 diabetes, I knew it was time to get serious about my health," said Harry, who also struggled with obesity.
 "I started by making small changes, such as walking for 10 minutes each day, in order to stay active and lose weight.
 Each week I increased my walking by one minute.
 A year later, I was walking 60 minutes a day, seven days a week, and lost 139 pounds."

 You, too, can enjoy the benefits of physical activity.
 Work with your health care team to customize a plan for you to get moving and get resources about getting active from the American Heart Association.

 Other important facets of a healthy lifestyle are: